 A few notable details from (1, pg. xxi – xxii); Old Norse literature allegedly covers the years around 850 – 1300AD.
 From around 875 to 1100 was the “great spontaneous period of oral literature”.
 The bulk of the Old Norse literature was written down and gathered mostly between 1150 and 1250.
 Here we can see 200 – 300 years of supposed oral transmission of information that is eventually followed by writing it down.

 Ari’s ‘Íslendingabók’ (3) is considered “the oldest surviving Icelandic vernacular text”.
-The wikipedia reports that our favorite bishop for this series, Brynjolfur Sveinsson, used the services of priest Jón Erlendsson in Villingaholt to make a copy of ‘Íslendingabók’.
+The wikipedia reports that Brynjolfur Sveinsson used the services of priest Jón Erlendsson in Villingaholt to make a copy of ‘Íslendingabók’.
 The bishop did not like the first copy and requested that a second one be made.
 The second one still survives today at the Árni Magnússon Institute for Icelandic Studies.
 However, the first copy disappeared without a trace and has never yet been found.
 What was on this original copy?
 We may only be able to speculate.

 Who is Odin?
 (9)